Feelfoods.com is an online cookbook that categorizes recipes by how they make you feel: Refreshed, Peaceful, Comforted, Treated or Indulged.

 But if you want to take the concept further, there is a lot of room to do so.
 The ultimate purpose of the categories is to inspire greater awareness that can rev-up our intuitive senses and create a higher capacity for vibrant well-being.
 That may sound lofty, but in essence: when you know how foods make you feel, you are naturally more inclined to balance your consumption in a way that makes you feel whole, healthy and un-deprived.

 To get to that point, you can’t take my word for foods’ effects.
 My categorizations are based on nutrition, physiology and cooking methods, but they are still entirely subjective.
 So for real progress, tune-in to how foods make you feel!
 Here’s how (or at least what has worked for me):

-Slowly but surely, this practice (which I do both after meals and whenever I need to recalibrate) has made me more aware of my body and mentally calm.
-It has turned-up my intuition, which has led to wiser decisions about food, and much more.
+Slowly but surely, this practice (which I do both after meals and whenever I need to recenter) has made me more aware of my body and mentally calm.
+It has tuned-up my intuitive access, which has led to wiser decisions about food, and much more.

 Regardless of how far you take the concept, I hope you will visit feelfoods.com often for simple, tasty recipes and inspiration on living consciously and with vitality.